Jack Clark (baseball): New York Yankees (1988)

-San Diego Padres
+San Diego Padres (1989–1990)

 After the 1988 season, the Yankees traded Clark to the San Diego Padres with Pat Clements for Lance McCullers, Jimmy Jones, and Stan Jefferson.
 Regarding his time in the American League, he said, "I hate that damn league.
 Every game lasts 3 1/2–4 hours.
 No wonder the fans are bored over there."
 He played for the Padres for two seasons.
 In 1990, he feuded with All-Star teammate Tony Gwynn, who was widely respected by his peers and known as one of the most dedicated players in baseball.
 Clark called him selfish and stated that Gwynn should be swinging with runners in scoring position instead of bunting and protecting his batting average.
 "No one bothers Tony Gwynn because he wins batting titles, but the Padres finish fourth or fifth every year", he said (in the two seasons he played with the team, they finished 2nd and 5th, respectively).
 Joe Carter, who played for the Padres in 1990, said, "It just involved one great guy, and that's Tony Gwynn, and anything they want to say about Tony Gwynn is going to be news.
 It got all blown out of proportion."
 Gwynn countered, "I've been doing the same things my whole career, playing the same way.
 Now, why is it an issue?
 Because Jack Clark says it is."

 In early 1991, after leaving the Padres, Clark called Padres manager Greg Riddoch "a bad, bad man, and he's sneaky.
 He's a snake.
 Well, not just a snake, but a s-s-s-n-n-n-a-ke."
 Clark said of the San Diego fans: "Everything that they should cheer for they'd boo for, and everything they should boo for they'd cheer for ...
 Tony, he's perfect for them.
 He just plays the whole thing up, and the town is so stupid that they can't see."
 Gwynn responded with his own criticism of Clark: "Let's talk about him walking 104 times, being a No. 4 hitter.
 Let's talk about his not flying on team flights.
 Let's talk about him getting booted out of games on a called strike three."

-Boston Red Sox
+Boston Red Sox (1991–1992)

 Clark returned to the American League in 1991, signing with the Boston Red Sox for three years over the Padres' offer of only one.
 Clark served primarily as Boston's DH, hitting 28 home runs his first year with the team.

+Montreal Expos

 After hitting only five home runs in a truncated 1992 season, Clark was waived by Boston in February 1993 and was signed to a minor league contract by the Montreal Expos during 1993 spring training.
 He was released later that year without appearing in a regular season game with the Expos, and retired shortly thereafter.